menty44/openlipanampesa/README.md

 > __PLEASE NOTE: Mediates only C2B portion for now.__

-<p class="lead"><strong>Project Mulla is a MPESA API RESTful mediator</strong>.
+<p class="lead"><strong>Open Lipa na Mpesa is a MPESA API RESTful mediator developed using node js and express js.</strong>.
 It lets you make familiar HTTP REST requests, <strong>transforming your requests</strong> to the fiddling dreaded SOAP/XML requests that the Safaricom MPESA G2 API only understands.
 It then communicates with the MPESA API gateway, transforming all SOAP responses from the SAG to <strong>RESTful JSON responses</strong> that you then consume effortlessly.</p>
 <blockquote>In short, it’ll deal with all of the SOAP shenanigans while you REST.
 Everybody wins!</blockquote>

-The aim of **Project Mulla** is to create a REST API middleman that interfaces with the **MPESA G2 API** for you.
+The aim of **Open Lipa Na Mpesa** is to create a REST API middleman that interfaces with the **MPESA G2 API** for you.

 ### Yes We Know!
 SOAP!
 Yuck!